 LCCC Return of Title IV Funds Policy

 Students who withdraw from college may be subject to a Return of Title IV Funds which is a reduction in the amount of Title IV financial aid received.
-Federal aid programs affected by this policy include: Federal Direct Unsubsidized Loans, Federal Direct Subsidized Loans, Federal Direct Parent Loans (PLUS), Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and Iraq/Afghanistan Service Grants.
+Federal aid programs affected by this policy include: Federal Direct Unsubsidized Loans, Federal Direct Subsidized Loans, Federal Direct Parent Loans (PLUS), Federal Pell Grants, Iraq/Afghanistan Service Grants, and Federal Supplemental Educational Opportunity Grants (FSEOG).

 There are two types of student withdrawals: Official and Unofficial Withdrawal.